SWIMMING WITH CONTACT LENSES

 WHY YOU SHOULDN’T SWIM WITH CONTACT LENSES

 Water contains microorganisms that are generally harmless to humans.
 In very rare instances, however, they can attach to your contact lenses and remain on the surface, potentially leading to serious eye conditions.
 Symptoms can include inflammation of the cornea, redness, pain, light sensitivity and watering of the eye, and if left untreated even vision loss.

 Keeping your eyes healthy with your contact lenses where water is concerned is easy.
 Just follow these simple steps.

-Remove contact lenses before engaging with any activity involving water.
-Ensuring you wash and dry your hands properly prior to handling your lenses.
+Do not swim or carry out any other activity involving water while wearing your contact lenses.
+Ensure you wash and dry your hands properly prior to handling your lenses.

 Never use tap water to rinse your contact lenses or contact lens case.
 Always use the disinfecting solution advised by your eyecare professional.